dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 ## Scaffold-DbContext

 Generates code for a `DbContext` and entity types for a database.
-In order for `Scaffold-DbContext` to generate the model, the database table must have a primary key identified.
+In order for `Scaffold-DbContext` to generate an entity type, the database table must have a primary key.

 Parameters: